CGA-TOOP/PlatformIOSetup/README.md

-# PlatformIO nd Pololu3piplus32U4 Setup
+# PlatformIO and Pololu3piplus32U4 Setup
 Follow the steps below to install Platform IO, and program your robot for the first time.

 ## Configure Platform IO